lrovira/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
-Data Source: election_results.csv
+-Data Source: election_results.csv
+-Software: 234124

-Software: Python 3.6.1, Visual Studio Code, 1.38.1
+-Software: Python 3.6.1, Visual Studio Code, 1.38.1.

 ## Summary
 The analysis of the election show that: